Upendra Bhanja: Music

 The works of Upendra Bhanja are based on Odissi classical music.
 He uses ragas and talas unique to the Odissi tradition and has thereby enriched the repertoire.
 His compositions are well-known across the state of Odisha and are frequently employed in Odissi dance as well as Gotipua, Sakhi Nata, Prahallada Nataka, Radha Prema Lila and other allied artforms.
 Some of the ragas frequently used by Bhanja are : Bangalasri, Baradi, Basanta, Basanta Baradi, Bibhasa Gujjari, Chinta Bhairaba, Ghantaraba, Kalahansa Kedara, Kali, Kamodi, Khanda Kamodi, Kousika, Kumbha Kamodi, Malaba, Mangala Baradi, Mangala Gujjari, Natanarayana, Nalinigouda, Pahadia Kedara, Panchama Baradi, Pattaha Manjari (Pattamanjari), Rajabije (Ranabije), Ramakeri, Sankarabharana, Soka Kamodi among others.
 Bhanja belonged to a family that was rooted in literature and music of the times, and his grandfather Dhananjaya Bhanja was an eminent composer of Odissi songs and the writer of a Ramayana kabya.

 Style

 Upendra Bhanja wrote in the last decade of seventeenth and the early decades of eighteenth century and championed a style of poetry called 'Reeti' and 'Deena' in Sanskrit poetics.
-Though a number of poets in the seventeenth and eighteenth centaurs write in reeti style, Upendra Bhanja is decided by the greatest of them all.
-Whether it is shringara, viraha, bhakti or karuna rasa, Upendra Bhanja is the poet of unsurpassed rhetorical excellence.
-We may venture to say that, apart from Sanskrit, no other language has a poet to compare with him.
-Upendra Bhanja had practiced his great poetic talents in using "upama","alankara", "rasas"in all his kabyas.
+Though a number of poets in the seventeenth and eighteenth centuries wrote in reeti style, Upendra Bhanja is deemed to be the greatest of them all.
+Upendra Bhanja was a poet of unsurpassed rhetorical excellence, whether it be shringara, viraha, bhakti or karuna rasa.
+Upendra Bhanja had practiced his great poetic talents in using "upama", "alankara" and "rasas" in all his kabyas.